My Dinner

 How to make German Cucumber Salad with Dill

-Recipe Variations
+Gurkensalat Variations

 • A wide array of herbs and spices can be used for the cucumber salad dressing.
 Try adding chives, parsley or spring onion to the salad.

-• For other cucumber and salad variations try my German Cucumber Radish Salad or German Cucumber Potato Salad.
+• For other cucumber and salad variations, try my German Cucumber Radish Salad or German Cucumber Potato Salad.

 How to serve